 However Khon Kaen isn’t on most foreigners’ must-visit list and that’s mainly because they have no idea what to do in Khon Kaen.
 The nightlife there isn’t as foreign oriented as in other towns of Isaan (yet still a lot of fun if you know the right places to go) and almost nobody seems to be able naming just one attraction or landmark of Khon Kaen.

 The town center of Khon Kaen is the area around the Chao Por Lak Muang Shrine (picture).
 That’s also where most of the nightlife spots as well as the majority of hotels are located.
-However, the attractions of Khon Kaen are spread all over town, a few are even out in the plains so you have to take a motorbike, tuk tuk, minivan or taxi (there are metered taxis starting from 32 Baht) to reach them.
+However, the attractions of Khon Kaen are spread all over town, a few even outside so you have to take a motorbike, tuk tuk, minivan or taxi (there are metered taxis starting from 35 Baht) to reach them.

 Below is the list of the best things to do as well as attractions in Khon Kaen: